Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 And then throw out all of these character witnesses, and then it’s really though to adjudicate because there’s no actual evidence of whether it was coerced or not.
 And because of the difficulties of this part, I think partly because of this, the university campuses, many universities adopted a preponderance of evidence policy for prosecuting rape on campus, though this is not a criminal thing.

 They would just kick you out of school if the preponderance of evidence was against you.
-And a lot of dudes, apparently, though that part of the research I haven’t done the statistics on, but in a bunch of their interviews and TV shows, I’ve noticed [INAUDIBLE 00:21:14] saying that a lot more dudes are getting kicked out of school because of that.
+And a lot of dudes, apparently, though that part of the research I haven’t done the statistics on, but in a bunch of other interviews and TV shows, I’ve noticed experts saying that a lot more dudes are getting kicked out of school because of that.

 I think all reasonable people would understand that motivation, though the application of it was faulty.
 And I think that was like Obama-era policy and then Trump rescinded that.
 So, I don’t think there’s any more preponderance of evidence as a way of adjudicating cases.
 But then there’s the affirmative consent.
 I don’t know what the current cases are on that.